Betteravia, California: History

+Betteravia Industrial Park

 On September 8, 2008, the Santa Maria Valley Railroad moved its corporate office and yard operations to the former Union Sugar site.
 The SMVRR had redeveloped the site and it is now the Betteravia Industrial Park, providing transload operations to rail freight customers not located on a rail line.
-Some of the buildings are being renovated, others and the old townsite is being preserved.
+Some of the buildings are being renovated, and the old townsite is being preserved.
 The SMVRR has since moved its headquarters to 1599 'A' Street.

-A former Union Sugar 0-4-0 Tender Saddle-Tank steam locomotive '1' is on Static display at the SMAT centre.
+A former Union Sugar 0-4-0 Tender Saddle-Tank steam locomotive '1' is on static display at the SMAT centre.
 The Tender is believed to have been scrapped for the war effort during World War II.
 The location is behind the old Hancock engine shops and is operated by the Santa Maria Valley Railway Historical Museum.
-Other displays include a Canadian National speeder, a former wooden Caboose, a Sacramento Northern Boxcar, and a signal, all on Static Display.
+Other displays include a Canadian National speeder, a former wooden Caboose, a Sacramento Northern Boxcar, and a signal, all on static display.